wpa-2/telegram.py/README.md

 Add this to the bottom of the file /etc/security/limits.conf

-before the line that says #End of line
 ```
 pi soft nproc 5000
 pi hard nproc 5000
 ```

+before the line that says #End of line

+Please report any issues and get in touch over in the pwnagotchi discord.